How to Use Quora to Increase Book Sales

 The Not So Good About Quora

 I wrote the above information five months ago.
-I never like to just “jump into anything” and then immediately post initial success because, in marketing, we all take our lumps and learn from mistakes.
+I never like to just “jump into anything” and then immediately post initial success because, in marketing and self publishing books, we all take our lumps and learn from mistakes.
 Sometimes our initial efforts seem too good to be true…and they end up not being that great.

 So, let me take a moment and tarnish Quora for a little.